Skip to main content

 If a warning appears, one or more of the selected objects are already attached to another application.

-Click Yes, Continue to proceed, or click Detach Objects to remove the selected objects from the existing application first.
+Click YES, CONTINUE to proceed with attaching, or click DETACH OBJECTS to remove the selected objects from the existing application first.

 Cascades